OpenEvalProject/evals/manuscripts/elife-14749/v2/manuscript.md

 CK2 activates HDAC3 by phosphorylating HDAC3 at S424, thus CK2 inhibition by m18 should reduce levels of HDAC3 S424.
 To test this prediction we analyzed the HDAC3 S424 phosphorylation status in mouse fibroblasts expressing m18.
 We transfected mouse fibroblasts with a construct encoding m18 C-terminally fused to RFP or a control vector only expressing RFP, and assessed HDAC3 S424 levels by IFA (Figure 6E).
 We compared the fluorescent intensity of HDAC3 S424 staining in the nucleus of m18 expressing cells, to non-transfected cells in the same field of view, and found significantly higher levels of HDAC3 S424 in m18 expressing cells (Figure 6F).
 By the same measure overall levels of HDAC3 were unaffected by m18 transfection (Figure 6—figure supplement 1).
 This decrease was not observed in mouse fibroblasts transfected with control RFP vector.
 Together, these results indicate that m18 inhibits HDAC3 activity by binding to CK2 and reducing HDAC3 phosphorylation.

-## m18 is not required for MCMV growth in vitro or acutely in vivo
+### m18 is not required for MCMV growth in vitro or acutely in vivo

-The fact that m18 ORF is highly conserved across strains of MCMV (
+The fact that m18 ORF is highly conserved across strains of MCMV (Khairallah et al., 2015) suggests that m18 exert an essential function in MCMV life cycle.
+Such function is unlikely to be ligand upregulation as their expression would be detrimental for viral fitness (and accordingly the virus actively evades them).
+To assess whether m18 was required for growth in vitro we infected NIH 3T3 cells with WT or ∆18 MCMV and assessed viral output by plaque assay 2,3,4,5 and six days post infection. ∆18 MCMV did not grow significantly different from WT MCMV in this assay (Figure 7A).

 ![Figure 7.](https://cdn.elifesciences.org/articles/14749/elife-14749-fig7-v2.jpg)

 **Figure 7.:** (A) MCMV titers in supernatents of NIH-3T3 cells infected with either WT or ∆18 MCMV.
 (B) qPCR analysis of MCMV genome copy number from spleen, lung, and liver tissues of BALB/c mice infected with 500,000 p.f.u. of WT or MCMVm18stop.
-(C) qPCR analysis of MCMV genome copy number from spleen, lung, and liver tissues of RAG-/-γC-/- Mice infected with 50,000 p.f.u. of WT or MCMVm18stop.DOI: http://dx.doi.org/10.7554/eLife.14749.013
+(C) qPCR analysis of MCMV genome copy number from spleen, lung, and liver tissues of RAG-/-γC-/- Mice infected with 50,000 p.f.u. of WT or MCMVm18stop.

 ![Figure 7—figure supplement 1.](https://cdn.elifesciences.org/articles/14749/elife-14749-fig7-figsupp1-v2.jpg)

-**Figure 7—figure supplement 1.:** m18stop does not induce RAE-1 expression or cause a defect in IE-1 expression.(A) RT-qPCR analysis of Raet1 expression in mouse fibroblasts infected with WTMCMV or MCMVm18stop.
-(B) RT-qPCR analysis of MCMV IE-1 expression in mouse fibroblasts infected with WTMCMV or MCMVm18stop. **p<0.05. n.s., Not significant (Students T-test).DOI: http://dx.doi.org/10.7554/eLife.14749.014
+**Figure 7—figure supplement 1.:** (A) RT-qPCR analysis of Raet1 expression in mouse fibroblasts infected with WTMCMV or MCMVm18stop.
+(B) RT-qPCR analysis of MCMV IE-1 expression in mouse fibroblasts infected with WTMCMV or MCMVm18stop. **p<0.05. n.s., Not significant (Students T-test).

 We then sought to determine whether m18 is critical for viral growth in vivo.
 As the ∆18 MCMV includes a large (3 kB) genome deletion we generated an additional mutant MCMV to eliminate m18 expression with minimal alteration to the rest of the genome.
 This virus mutant (MCMVm18stop) includes a set of two stop codons early in the m18 coding sequence preventing the production of the m18 protein.
 Like ∆18 MCMV, MCMVm18stop fails to induce RAE-1 expression in mouse fibroblasts, but has no defect in IE-1 expression (Figure 7—figure supplement 1) and growth was similar to wild type virus.